Your Let’s Talk! account can receive both direct and forwarded emails.

 Example Case: You’ve been going back and forth with a community leader fine-tuning the details for her upcoming visit to your school.
 Keep all of this information to yourself, or share with your team so they’re well-informed, too, and know how to respond if you’re unavailable.
 When sending your final “See you soon!” note, cc email@example.com.
 Now, this chain of correspondence will show up as a Dialogue in your Closed Dialogues box.
 You can drop it in the right interest area and add any team members who should be aware, plus collect feedback from your community leader!

-Once within Let’s Talk!, these emails can be assigned to Interest Areas and treated as normal Dialogues.
+Once within Let’s Talk!, these emails can be assigned to Topics and treated as normal Dialogues.
 Best of all, you’ll be able to collaborate with your team and report out on the bigger picture.